minprog/programmeren-2/onderwerp/20 complexity/dicts/index.md

 **Exercise 3** Write a piece of code that asks the user to input a name and looks in the dictionary `my_class` if the student exists.
 Print the message "[name] is a student in this class, and has the grade: [grade]." or "[name] is not a student in this class.", depending on whether or not the student is in the dictionary `my_class`.
 Example usage:

     python dictionaries.py
     Enter a name: Jordi
     Jordi is a student in this class, and has the grade: 7.

 Use the `in` operator for this exercise.
 Do not use `get()`.

 **Exercise 4** Use the following list of students:

     students = ["Michele", "Diana", "Maria", "Ralph", "Jacobus"]

-Write a loop that looks up each student from the lists in `my_class` and prints "[name]: [grade]" on a new line for each student.
+Write a loop that looks up each student from the list `students` in `my_class` and prints "[name]: [grade]" on a new line for each student.
 If the student doesn't exist in `my_class` it should print the text "n/a" for the grade.
 Expected output:

     Michele: 5
     Diana: 8
     Maria: n/a
     Ralph: 4
     Jacobus: n/a

 Use `get()` for this.
 Do not use an `if`-statement.